Become a vital part of the process and volunteer

 As residents of the greater Dayton area, we are all in this together.
 In 1987, the City of Dayton saw a different way for community members to be part of the process to address conflict effectively and make our community better.
 Today our volunteers receive cutting-edge training in conflict intervention and play an important role in the success of helping people manage conflict positively and constructively.

-The Center conducts more than 1,000 mediations annually with the support of community mediators.
-Intervention specialists have trained more than 1,500 citizen mediators from diverse backgrounds and interests.
-Other volunteer opportunities that play an important role in helping to resolve conflict are listed below.
+The Center conducts more than 1,000 mediations and community impact panels annually with the support of community volunteers.
+The Center has trained more than 1,500 citizen mediators and panelist from diverse backgrounds and interests.

 Learn more about what becoming a volunteer looks like by listening to this WYSO story!